Cleod9/as3js/Readme.md

 Lastly, I fully acknowledge the ActionScript name as the property of [Adobe](http://www.adobe.com/).
 I do not claim ownership of the language nor do I have any affiliation with Adobe, but I do encourage you to check out the [documentation](http://www.adobe.com/devnet/actionscript/learning.html) if you are unfamiliar with ActionScript 3.0.
 Just remember that AS3JS is made for JavaScript, so many features of Flash AS3 will not be implemented unless you create them yourself.

+## Building Source ##

+The source code for AS3JS is written in ActionScript 3 under the `src/` folder, and is also set up as a FlashDevelop project.
+You can compile the source code one of two ways:

+- Clicking the Build button in the toolbar of FlashDevelop

+OR

+- Executing `node build.js` via the command-line

+Either of these steps will output a file called `runtime-compiled.js`.
+Replace `runtime.js` with the contents of `runtime-compiled.js` to update the runtime with your changes.

+### Finalizing A Build ###

+Since AS3JS's source is written to be compiled by AS3JS itself, if your changes affect the output of compiled files it's important to run the build again and replace `runtime.js` a second AND third time.
+This ensures that the runtime is using your code as opposed to an outdated runtime.
+If something is wrong with the build, it will likely fail the third time you attempt to build.
+It also can't hurt to build a fourth time to ensure the final build is stable.

 ## Upgrade Notes ##

 **Upgrading from v0.1.**: [ImportJS](https://github.com/Cleod9/importjs) and [OOPS.js](https://github.com/Cleod9/oopsjs) are no longer dependencies of this project, so be sure to follow the new setup instructions carefully)